mvolkmann/blog/src/ocaml.md

 - The `ocaml` interpreter interactive toplevel executes code interactively for testing small code snippets and exploring language features.
-- The `ocamlc` compiler compiles source code into bytecode or native code, depending on the target platform and options used.
+- The `ocamlc` compiler compiles source code into bytecode that can run on any platform.
+  It creates files with the extensions `.cmo` and `.cmi` (for interfaces).
+  The `-o` typical typically specifies an output file with a `.byte` extension that is passed to the `ocamlrun` coommand.
+  The `.cmo` and `.cmi` files are not needed to run the `.byte` file.
+- The `ocamlrun` command executes a bytecode file.
+- The `ocamlopt` compiler compiles source code into an optimized, platform-specific executable.
 - The `opam` package Manager installs libraries and tools, manages dependency versions, and upgrades them.
 - The `ocamlbuild` (basic) and `dune` (modern) build systems